 The “avatar” on YouTube needs to be 800x 800 pixels or the image will be cut off.

-The best practice is to choose the UMass Boston logo, in approved colors are available here, click on the links below:
+Two versions of the UMass Boston logo, in approved colors, are available here.
+Click on the links below:

 You can change the avatar by clicking on “Settings,” and then looking under the “Appearance” tab.